chmartin/chmartin.github.io/_posts/2019-03-25-EPL-NN-to-Predict-Goals.md

 I focus here on the 4th and 6th seasons where I trained a NN to make such predictions, but much of the data cleaning was done for any season.

-I will focus on just a small umber of variables and try to select players with a relatively consistant performance to minimize outliers.
+I will focus on just a small number of variables and try to select players with a relatively consistent performance to minimize outliers.

 This post will focus less on the `python`, but to recreate the things I show you need to use `pandas`, `numpy`, `matplotlib`, `seaborn`, `scikit-learn`, and `TensorFlow`.
 The jupyter notebook where I did these studies can be found [here](https://github.com/chmartin/FBref_EPL/blob/master/NN_for_Goals.ipynb).

 ## Goal scoring players

 To start lets strip down our data to goal scoring players.
 From earlier posts, we know that our dataset contains 13,364 player-seasons.
 However, we only want players who have played a significant number of matches each season.
-So lets trim this down to player-seasons where the player played at least 450 minutes (_5 X 90min games_).
+So let's trim this down to player-seasons where the player played at least 450 minutes (_5 X 90min games_).
 That still leaves us with 10,156 player-seasons with 'significant' contribution.

 Now, that we have our 'significant players' lets select the goal scoring ones from that group.
-For this study, lets take players who are listed in the `FW` or `MF` position.
+For this study, let's take players who are listed in the `FW` or `MF` position.
 Throwing away the Defenders and Keepers, we are left with 6,323 player-seasons.

 Finally, we would like to do a historical projection so let's take only players with a least 4 seasons meeting the above criteria.
 After this final requirement, we are left with 3,845 player-seasons.
 This has cut away a lot of our data, but it removed players we don't really want to focus on for the moment because shorter careers lead to less input for our model.